justinww04/social-app/README.md

-working on the posting feed aspects updated posting feed with more options
+working on the posting feed aspects updated posting feed with more options, updated the options and worked on the functions of the options to make them work correctly

 finsihed posting feed aspects needed to help searchability, updated design of search bar